If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this post.

 - Just the permanent resident application fee cost around $550 for an adult and $150 for a child.

-- The IELTS (English test) alone cost at least N75,000 for each person (Which your spouse will also take if you are married)
+- The IELTS exam in Nigeria (English test) alone cost at least N75,000 for each person (Which your spouse will also take if you are married)

-- The plane tickets are also another source of concern especially if you are moving with your family.
+- Plane tickets are also another source of concern especially if you are moving with your family.

 I know these may not be a big issue for some people.